drahnr/git-resource/README.md

 * `timestamp_format`: *Optional.* When populating `.git/commit_timestamp` use this options to pass to [`git log --date`](https://git-scm.com/docs/git-log#Documentation/git-log.txt---dateltformatgt).
 Defaults to `iso8601`.

 * `describe_ref_options`: *Optional.* When populating `.git/describe_ref` use this options to call [`git describe`](https://git-scm.com/docs/git-describe).
 Defaults to `--always --dirty --broken`.

+* `branch`: *Optional* When set, overrides the source branch definition.
+Useful in the context of instanced pipeline flows with pipeline definitions per PR.

 #### GPG signature verification